Before you enter the world of Medicare, it’s a great idea to estimate what your potential Medicare costs may be.

 Medicare Advantage often lures people in due to its added benefits like low monthly premiums, dental care, eyeglasses, and free gym memberships.

-However, be aware that there are hefty deductibles and copayments involved that could be up to $8,850.
+However, be aware that there may be hefty deductibles and copayments involved.
 It’s difficult to switch to a Medicare Supplement once you’re enrolled in Medicare Advantage.

 Read More: Medicare Advantage vs. Medicare Supplements: How Do You Choose?